-P.E. has been timetabled according to the requirements of the National Curriculum document and it is St. Catherine's Primary School's aim that all children will spend at least two hours each week on P.E.
-This excludes break times.
+P.E. has been timetabled according to the requirements of the National curriculum and it is St. Catherine's Primary School's aim that all children will spend two hours each week on P.E.
+Swimming takes place for half a term for each year group.
+Children are expected to be able to swim at least 25m by the end of year 6.